remiforest/mapr-global-streaming-demo/README.md

 Setup

-launch the setup script as root : (sudo) ./setup.sh
+launch the setup script as root to deploy all prerequisites : (sudo) ./setup.sh run python configure.py to create all directories run ./init.sh to initialize LD_LIBRARY_PATH launch the application with python controller.py

+then open the URL of the node you deployed your application on.